-BOARD PRESIDENT solely on the evidence, testimony, and arguments presented during this hearing, on the guiding principles for administrative boards, and on other applicable policy and law.
+BOARD PRESIDENT The Board's responsibility is to base its conclusions and make its recommendations solely on the evidence, testimony, and arguments presented during this hearing, on the guiding principles for administrative boards, and on other applicable policy and law.
 The Board understands the importance of its obligation to confine ourselves to the facts made part of the record of the hearing.